Soccer Specific Speed

 We know the technique needed for acceleration and for max velocity are very different.
 The two most apparent differences between acceleration sprint mechanics and max velocity sprint mechanics are body angle and leg action.
 Soccer players need to develop both movement skills to be exceptional.

 While sprinting speed is very important, soccer isn’t a track meet.
 It’s not a linear game and elite players display incredible agility.
+To develop soccer specific speed, you need agility.
+We’ve talked about soccer agility in other articles you can read.
 Agility can be broken down into two key components: quickness and change of direction.

 Sprinting speed is great, but if you can’t change direction, you’re going to get burned.